Created on

 The maximum log file size that can be set is 1024 MB.

-If FSSO-CA is configured to work in DC Agent mode (see img-06), be sure the log is enabled:
+If FSSO-CA is configured to work in DC Agent mode (see img-06), be sure the log is enabled for troubleshooting: Technical Tip: How to enable logging on DC Agent (FSSO DC Agent mode)

 Important Note 1.

-FSSO-CA can work in agent or polling mode, to known differences.
-Read this article:
+FSSO-CA can work in agent or polling mode to know the differences.
+Read this KB article: Technical Tip: Comparison between DC-Agent mode and polling mode

-Keep in mind that to change from polling to agent, FSSO-CA will install the DC_Agent.dll in each selected AD server and will be rebooted.
+Keep in mind that to change from polling to agent, FSSO-CA will install the dcagent.dll in each selected AD server and will be rebooted.

 When 'OK' is selected, the FSSO service will be restarted and the FSSO server may change in the FortiGate External Connector.